hashicorp/terraform-provider-aws/website/docs/d/codecommit_approval_rule_template.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name for the approval rule template.
+* `name` - (Required) Name for the approval rule template.
 This needs to be less than 100 characters.

 ## Attributes Reference